-IDEA caters for an unusual age range, from 9 months to six years.
+IDEA caters for children from 9 months to six years.
 In the British system this would take children up to the end of Year 1 and in the American system KG2.
-This is a new proposition for Dubai, and appeals to parents who feel their child would benefit from being in a smaller more homely environment for longer before joining “big” school.
+This is a somewhat unusual proposition for Dubai, and will appeal to parents who feel their child would benefit from being in a smaller, more homely environment for longer before joining “big” school.
 In addition, families who will be in Dubai for short periods of time may like to keep siblings together for simplicity and ease of travel/commuting.

 Our first welcome at IDEA was from the friendly and professional and security guard who is stationed in an office at the entrance to the centre.
 We were issued with a guest pass and asked to sign in and as we did we noticed just how popular this young man is with parents and teachers alike.
-Inside the bright and open reception area we are welcomed by the smiling reception team and Farheen Effandi, Director of IDEA.
+Inside the bright and open reception area we are welcomed by the smiling reception team and Claire Walker, Director of IDEA ELC.

 [*Cache qualifications are qualifications awarded by the Council for Awards in Care, Health and Education - the UK's leading provider of vocational qualifications for those working in the care and education sectors.
 Cache qualifications are divided into five different levels, ranging from Level 1 (entry level) to Level 5 (for experienced professionals).]